-Build Your Own Node
+Build or Test Your Own Hub

-The buildable node source lives at github.com/CptPlastic/signalforge-node.
+The public hub source lives at github.com/CptPlastic/signalforge-node.

 What Belongs